Change a life

 Liberia has had to contend with the Ebola epidemic at a time when the country was only just getting back on its feet following 14 years of a brutal civil war.

-Ebola has impacted heavily on Liberia: it is one of the three countries most badly affected by the epidemic which hit West Africa in December 2014.
+Ebola has impacted heavily on Liberia; it is one of the three countries most badly affected by the epidemic which hit West Africa in December 2014.
 Prior to this outbreak, Liberia was already in a weakened state following years of civil war (1989-2003).
+More than 10,000 Liberians were contaminated with the Ebola virus; almost half of them did not survive.

-Though Liberia has abundant natural resources – in particular diamonds and gold – it has a very high rate of poverty and ranks 175th (out of 187 countries) on the Human Development Index.
-The country has only 200 km of tarmac roads and the capital has very little electricity and no running water.
+Though Liberia has abundant natural resources, in particular diamonds and gold, it has a very high rate of poverty and ranks 175th (out of 187 countries) on the Human Development Index.
+The country has only 200km of tarmaced roads and the capital has very little electricity and no running water.
 Healthcare infrastructures are also extremely inadequate and have undoubtedly been further weakened by the Ebola epidemic.